Summit Elevation (m): 3411

 It was still early in the day as we descended the crappy scree slope after the cliff band traverse, so we started chatting about attempting a route up Princess Mary.

-After ascending Princess Mary we egressed towards the normal bivy site for King George and from there we bagged Mount Prince George the next day.
+After ascending Princess Mary we exited towards the regular bivy site for King George and from there we bagged Mount Prince George the next day.
 After descending the King George Glacier to the normal bivy, we descended our route from the previous day to Fynn Creek and out to the Palliser River and Settlers Road.